 Class 6.1 - Toxic Substances

 Toxic substance and flammable liquids are incompatible.
 These two classes of dangerous goods must not be kept together.
-If flammable liquids and toxic substances are kept in a common dangerous goods storage facility, they must be separated by a distance of at least 3 metres.
+If flammable liquids and toxic substances are kept in a common dangerous goods storage facility, they must be separated.

-Toxic substances are incompatible with flammable liquids and should be kept 3 metres apart if they share a dangerous goods storage facility.
+Toxic substances are incompatible with flammable liquids and should be kept apart.

 Class 8 - Corrosive Substances

-Corrosive substances and flammable liquids are also incompatible.
-Class 8 and Class 3 dangerous goods must not be stored together.
-If these two incompatible classes of dangerous goods must be stored in a common dangerous goods store, they must be kept apart by at least 3 metres
+Corrosive substances and flammable liquids must not be stored together.
+If these two classes of dangerous goods must be stored in a common dangerous goods store, they must be kept apart.
+However, due to the different requirements for storage, we recommend a dedicated Class 3 store for fire protection and a Class 8 store that provides protection from corrosion.

 As we’ve discussed in this blog, Class 3 Flammable Liquids will react dangerously with a multitude of other dangerous substances.
 Therefore, it’s vital that you apply the rules of chemical segregation when you’re storing flammable liquids with other classes of dangerous goods.
 However, keep in mind that choosing a compliant indoor storage cabinet or outdoor store that meets the requirements of the Australian Standards allows you to safely store your dangerous goods.
 This is because a compliant safety cabinet is specifically designed and constructed to provide risk control measures including chemical segregation.

 Are you interested in learning more about the safe storage of dangerous goods?
-Our dangerous goods segregation chart is 100% free and is designed to help you identify which classes of dangerous goods require segregation.
+Our dangerous goods segregation chart is designed to help you identify which classes of dangerous goods require segregation.
 Access your copy today by clicking on the below image.

 New Call-to-action